| Safe Haskell | None |

 - *Different* rules

-Each of these leads to a *critical pair* v₁ f us -- v₂
+Each of these leads to a *critical pair* v₁ f us -- v₂, which

 For checking GLOBAL CONFLUENCE, we check the following two properties: